 Management timeYou must give teachers with leadership responsibilities, such as subject leaders, a 'reasonable' amount of non-contact time.
 Find out the rules here, and see advice on how much time to give.

 Planning, preparation and assessment (PPA) timeFind essential information on planning, preparation and assessment (PPA) time in just one page.
 You can also download a copy of this QuickRead as a ready-made resource to share with colleagues.

 PPA time: rules, eligibility and organisationUnder the STPCD, you must provide eligible teachers with guaranteed planning, preparation and assessment (PPA) time.
 Read the rules on what you must provide, which teachers are eligible and how to organise it.

 Leave entitlements for staffUnderstand the statutory and additional leave entitlements an employer must provide for teachers and support staff.

 Managing staff sickness absence and attendanceHow can schools reduce sickness absence by staff?
 We relay advice on making staff aware of absence procedures, keeping accurate absence records, and curbing the spread of illnesses.
 We also link to an article on getting value for money from staffing budgets.

-Sick pay for support staffFind out about statutory and occupational sick pay for your support staff.
-Who's entitled, what they're entitled to, who's not eligible, and how to calculate it.
+Sick pay for support staffFind out about statutory and occupational sick pay for your support staff, including who's entitled, what they're entitled to, who's not eligible, and how to calculate it.